 The union flag of Great Britain is sometimes referred to as the Union Jack and is made up of three overlaid crosses.
 One of these crosses is the flag of the Patron Saint of Scotland, Saint Andrew, although he was not actually born in Scotland.

-Andrew along with Peter, James and John formed the inner circle of Jesus’ 12 apostles, however he was a disciple of St. John the Baptist prior to becoming a follower of Christ.
+Andrew, along with Peter, James and John formed the inner circle of Jesus’ 12 apostles.
+Andrew was however a disciple of St. John the Baptist prior to becoming a follower of Christ.

 Not a great deal is known about his early life other than he is mentioned in the Bible as taking part in the ‘Feeding of the Five Thousand’.
 It is not absolutely certain where he preached the Gospel, or where he is buried, but Patras in Achia claims to be the place where he was martyred and crucified on a cross.

 Whilst it is not certain where Andrew actually preached - Scythia, Thrace and Asia Minor have all been mentioned – it appears he traveled great distances in order to spread the word, and it may be this which links him with Scotland.

 One legend builds upon Andrew’s extensive travels, claiming that he actually came to Scotland and built a church in Fife.
 This town is now called St Andrews, and the church became a centre for evangelism, and pilgrims came from all over Britain to pray there.